Director and Chief Executive (2013)

 Professor Timothy J Entwisle PhD, BSc (Hons)

-Leads and promotes the activities of the Royal Botanic Gardens Melbourne and Cranbourne, the National Herbarium of Victoria and the Australian Research Centre for Urban Ecology (ARCUE) in order to achieve the highest standards in horticultural, scientific and financial management, and in visitor and education programs.
+Leads and promotes Royal Botanic Gardens Victoria to achieve the highest standards in horticulture, science, financial management and a broad range of visitor and education programs.

 Professor Entwisle is a highly respected scientist, scientific communicator and botanic gardens director.
-He took up the role of Director and Chief Executive of Royal Botanic Gardens in March 2013, following two years in a senior role at Royal Botanic Gardens, Kew, and eight years as Executive Director of the Royal Botanic Gardens and Domain Trust in Sydney.
+He took up the role of Director and Chief Executive of Royal Botanic Gardens Victoria in March 2013, following two years in a senior role at Royal Botanic Gardens, Kew, and eight years as Executive Director of the Royal Botanic Gardens and Domain Trust in Sydney.
 Professor Entwisle is an Honorary Professorial Fellow at The University of Melbourne, and a regular contributor to print, radio, television and social media.

-You can visit Tim at his blog talkingplants.blogspot.com.au
+You can visit Tim at his blog, Talking Plants.

-Responsible for scientific research into plant biodiversity and systematics, and management of the State Botanical Collection.
-As Chief Botanist, Professor Cantrill holds statutory responsibility under the Royal Botanic Gardens Act 1991 and the Drugs, Poisons and Controlled Substances Act 1981.
+Responsible for leading research into plant biodiversity, systematics, conservation, and management of the State Botanical Collection, with statutory responsibility under the Royal Botanic Gardens Act 1991 and the Drugs, Poisons and Controlled Substances Act 1981.

 Chris Cole Dip Hort (Kew)

 Responsible for horticultural planning and operations, including landscape planning, management and development of living plant collections and nursery operations at Melbourne Gardens.
 Mr Cole is also responsible for arboriculture and management of site facilities and infrastructure at Melbourne and Cranbourne Gardens.
-He provides direction for the development and delivery of public programs for Melbourne Gardens and is responsible for managing the development and implementation of the Working Wetlands project.
+He provides direction for managing the development and implementation of Integrated Water Management and Landscape Succession projects at Melbourne Gardens.